Our Letter to Vermont Law and Graduate School

 1-800-Ask-Steve.

-Perhaps, in the spirit of working together to make Vermont great again, perhaps VLS could offer a 24x7 legal advice hotline so that ignorant Town Clerks and Selectboards (who literally work at all hours) can avoid these simple but egregious mistakes.
+Perhaps, in the spirit of working together to make Vermont great again, perhaps VLS could offer a 24x7 legal advice hotline so that Town Clerks and Selectboards (who literally work at all hours) can avoid these simple but egregious mistakes.

 D) References